oschrenk/notes/java+jsf.markdown

 ### Post-Redirect-Get

 If you carefully examine the example of the static navigation you will see that the URL in the address bar lags behind.
 It shows the URL of the last visited URL instead of the one currently displayed.
-Some people think of this as a bug in JSF or sthe browser or even as an architectural problem within JSF.
+Some people think of this as a bug in JSF or the browser or even as an architectural problem within JSF.

 Per default JSF handles URLs only afterwards and doesn't forward the browser the current/correct URL.
-This is because navigation is handled on the server with JSF - when sumbmitting a form JSF return the originating address.
+This is because navigation is handled on the server with JSF - when submitting a form JSF return the originating address.
 On the server the request will be forwarded to the following page.

 This has some disadvantages
 - it's confusing
-- you can't boomark a page
+- you can't bookmark a page

 To circumvent this problem you can add a redirection rule.